erg-lang/erg/doc/EN/syntax/type/03_trait.md

 Point2D = Class {.x = Int; .y = Int}
 ```

 Traits, like structural types, can apply operations such as composition, substitution, and elimination (e.g. `T and U`).
-The resulting trace is called an instant trace.
+The resulting trait is called an instant trait.

 ```erg
 T = Trait {.x = Int}